 Lucy and I cruised down to one of our favorite little spots for an overnight camping adventure this past weekend.
-We have been to Creighton Island a few times now and its always a pleasure.
-We were really looking forward for a quick swim once we got there since it was hot weather.
-We had a nice flight down, but sadly upon landing we developed a flat tire.
+We have been to Creighton Island a few times now and it's always a pleasure.
+We were really looking forward to a quick swim once we got there since it was hot weather.
+We had a nice flight down, but sadly upon landing, we developed a flat tire.
 The valve stem was sheared off - likely because of low tire pressure and the tire spinning around the tube upon touch down.
 I'm upset with myself for not keeping a better eye on the pressure, but we were rescued by a team effort of really great people.
 Even though it was Saturday, we managed to find a maintenance tech nearby who was picked up by boat and brought to the island so that he could be flown to St Simon (KSSI) where his shop was to get a tube.
-We jacked up the plane and made the repair and bubbles was in good shape again.
+We jacked up the plane and made the repair and Bubbles was in good shape again.

 We did get a little swim in and it was refreshing.
 Lucy squealed with joy at all the crabs on the shore and got to play with some baby chicks.
-She was enamoured with them and played with them for over an hour.
+She was enamored with them and played with them for over an hour.
 There were two yellow ones and a brown one.
 Sadly, that night a raccoon came and swiped two of them right out from under the protection of the owners.
 Lucy was upset but she kept calling them trash pandas and it was hard to not laugh.
-I explained to her that the raccoons wern't bad, they just needed to eat too and that's part of life.
+I explained to her that the raccoons weren't bad, they just needed to eat too and that's part of life.

 I wish I could get this comfy on any flight!